Exploring different subtypes of recurrent event Cox-regression models in modelling lifetime default risk: A tutorial: Time-dependent ROC-analysis for survival models

 While a few approaches exist for estimating $S(t)$, we shall restrict our review to the \textit{Nearest Neighbour} (NN) estimator given its favourable properties, as originally proposed by \citet{akritas1994} and explored by \citet{heagerty2000}.
 In particular, the NN-estimator calculates the bivariate survivor function $S(p_c,t)= \mathbb{P}(M>p_c,T>t)$ up to a given prediction time $t$, and is expressed as the

 \autoref{eq:S_NN_estimator_usual} represents the average (conditional) survivor function across those marker values that exceed the given $p_c$-threshold, where $\lambda_n$ is a smoothing parameter; itself discussed later.
 In defining the \textit{marker-conditional} survivor function $S\big(t \rvert M = m_s \big)$ in \autoref{eq:S_NN_estimator_usual}, first consider the unique failure time vector $\boldsymbol{t}$, along with the following quantities that correspond to each marker $m_s,s=1,\dots,n$: the subject age $T_s$, and the resolution type $\mathcal{R}_s$ that resolves to 1 if the main event occurred at a given time $t$ and 0 otherwise.
-Assuming that smoothing will be required, the authors then defined the smoothed estimator $\hat{S}_{\lambda_n} \big(t \, \rvert \, M = m_{s} \big)$ as
+Assuming that smoothing will be required, consider the sequence of all time-ordered markers $m_1,\dots,m_w,\dots,m_n$, where the ordering is based on the subject ages $T_{(1)}< \cdots<T_{(w)}<\cdots < T_{(n)}$.
+For a given marker $m_w$, the authors then defined the smoothed estimator $\hat{S}_{\lambda_n}\big(t \, \rvert \, M = m_{w} \big)$ using the NN-related kernel function $K_{\lambda_n}\in\{0,1\}$ as a weight within a Kaplan-Meier type estimator, expressed as

-Regarding the smoothing weights in \autoref{eq:S_NNE_weightedKM}, consider a kernel function $K_{\lambda_n}(m_{s},m_{s}')$ with corresponding smoothing parameter $\lambda_n$ across any pair of ordered marker values $(m_{s},m_{s}')$. \citet{akritas1994} specifically examined a $0/1$ nearest neighbour kernel function (hence the name "NN"), defined as
+Regarding the smoothing weights in \autoref{eq:S_NNE_weightedKM}, consider a kernel function $K_{\lambda_n}(m_{s},m_{w})$ with corresponding smoothing parameter $\lambda_n$ across any pair of ordered marker values $(m_{s},m_{w})$ for $s\ne w$. \citet{akritas1994} specifically examined a $0/1$ nearest neighbour kernel function (hence the name "NN"), defined as

-which produces a weight $k_{s}\in\{0,1\}$ corresponding to each ordered marker pair $(m_{s},m_{s}')$ with $m_s < m_s'$.
-In \autoref{eq:NN_kernel}, $\hat{F}_M(m_s)$ is the empirical marker distribution, and $2\lambda_n \in (0,1)$ is the proportion of observations included within each neighbourhood, as bounded by $[-v(\lambda_n),v(\lambda_n)]$, where $v(\cdot)$ produces a neighbourhood bound of a certain width.
-Put differently, $k_s=1$ indicates that marker $m_s$ is within the neighbourhood of (or sufficiently similar to) the slightly larger $m_s'$, and vice versa for $k_s=0$.
+which produces a weight $k_s\in\{0,1\}$ corresponding to each $(m_{s},m_w)$.
+In \autoref{eq:NN_kernel}, $\hat{F}_M(m_s)$ is the empirical marker distribution, and $2\lambda_n \in (0,1)$ is the proportion of observations included within each neighbourhood.
+Moreover, each neighbourhood is bounded by $[-v(\lambda_n),v(\lambda_n)]$, where $v(\cdot)$ produces a neighbourhood bound from the underlying sequence of time-ordered markers.
+Put differently, $k_s=1$ indicates that marker $m_s$ is within the neighbourhood of (or sufficiently similar to) the slightly larger $m_w$, and vice versa for $k_s=0$.
 While other kernel choices are certainly possible, \citet{heagerty2000} noted that any NN-kernel will result in ROC-estimates that are invariant to monotone transformations of $M$.
 Finally, and assuming that $T$ and $M$ are mutually independent, $T^+$ and $F^+$ from \crefrange{eq:tpc_bayes}{eq:fpc_bayes} are updated respectively using conditional probability as

 where $\hat S_{\lambda_n} (t) = \hat S_{\lambda_n} (p_c,t)$ for the boundary cut-off value of $p_c=-\infty$.